symfony/symfony-docs/session.rst

 example, it is common for banking applications to log the user out after just 5 to 10 minutes of inactivity.
 Setting the cookie lifetime here is not appropriate because that can be manipulated by the client, so we must do the expiry on the server side.
-The easiest way is to implement this via garbage collection which runs reasonably frequently.
+The easiest way is to implement this via :ref:`session garbage collection <session-garbage-collection>` which runs reasonably frequently.
 The ``cookie_lifetime`` would be set to a relatively high value, and the garbage collection ``gc_maxlifetime`` would be set to destroy sessions at whatever the desired idle period is.